 You can’t improve the process unless you can measure it.
 You will want to share, email, or export data to an excel/pdf file.
 Source reports feature shows where the applicants are coming from and how far they go into the hiring pipeline.
 Use EEOC compliance questions for the US-based jobs and safe harbor questions for EU-based jobs.
 Predictive analytics bind the past, present, and future together and help identify patterns and trends – something impossible to go by in our big-data-driven world.
 Embedded analytics give you all-time access to the data to make faster and better-informed hiring decisions.

 Streamline the interview process by connecting all the dots digitally: schedule interviews, integrate with calendar, notify all the participants by email, collect interview feedback, fill in candidate scorecard.
 Video interviews align with our lifestyle of telecommuting, an absolute necessity for a faster and broader talent reach-out.
 But there’s more!
 Experts claim video interviewing has moved beyond screening to appraise presentation skills, learning agility, financial problem-solving, and innovative thinking.

 Classified hiring information

 Integrate a multi-channel messenger into your recruitment software for a faster candidate reach-out.
 Create/edit/copy/paste/send messages and attachments to networking sites, IM apps, etc. Make audio calls, pick channels of your choice.
-Create an IM mobile app or get a chatbot to further qualify candidates, reach passive candidates, and overall improve candidate experience by being there for them 24/7.
+Create an IM mobile app or get a chatbot to further qualify candidates, reach passive candidates, and overall improve the candidate experience by being there for them 24/7.

 Hiring people is by far the most important thing companies do.
 No amount of HR or management can fix the problem of hiring the “wrong” people.
-Have an idea how to take the hiring process to the next quality level?
+Have an idea of how to take the hiring process to the next quality level?
 Make it better with us.